 Please contact Open Space Operations on (08) 9792 7301 or email firstname.lastname@example.org for further information.

 The City of Bunbury relies on each person maintaining the verge at the front or side of their property.
-Verge maintenance by Council is limited to pruning of street trees and slashing grass once a year, on request, to prevent a fire hazard.
+Verge maintenance by Council is limited to pruning of street trees.
 Any further improvement is by the property owner and adds to the aesthetics of the property.

 It is not possible for Council to control weed growth by mechanical means, so where they become a problem weeds along footpaths and kerbs are sprayed.
 The chemical used is glyphosate, which is a non – residual that kills the weed by absorption through the leaves and transferring to the root system.
 The spray retails as either “Zero” or ‘Roundup” in the shops.